President & CEO

 When Andrea isn’t networking and telling stories of her beloved Waco, she and her husband are sure to be found trying new local restaurants, volunteering, visiting with family, or spending time with their two rescues, Hazelnut and Huckleberry.

 Director of Economic Development

 Eric has a passion for community, small business, and building impactful relationships.
 His strong desire to build success in others led him to his role at the chamber.
 Eric has a background in sales, real estate, and business development.
+Eric graduated from Abilene Christian University with a Bachelor's Degree in Integrated Studies; with Concentrations in Business Management & Journalism.
 He is committed to using his time at the chamber to cultivate a more prosperous and thriving community in Waco with the ultimate goal of leaving a legacy for the next generation to benefit from and enjoy.

-When not on the job, Eric and his wife, Caelie can often be found enjoying local small businesses and events throughout Waco and going on hikes at Cameron Park with their two dogs, Pongo and Yoda.
+When not on the job, Eric serves on the board of directors for La Puerta Waco.
+Eric and his wife, Caelie can often be found enjoying local small businesses and events throughout Waco and going on hikes at Cameron Park with their two dogs, Pongo and Yoda.

 Finance & Operations

 Dytrun has served with the Hispanic Chamber in finance for over 10 years.
 Dytrun graduated from McLennan Community College in 2014 with an Associates Degree in Accounting and transferred to Tarleton State University to pursue a Bachelor of Science in Accounting.
 He currently serves on the E.O.A.C. board.
 Dytrun has held a variety of positions across many industries including hospitality, food service, and warehouse systems with each job giving him valuable insight to the different needs of our members.
 Dytrun and his family live in Lacy-Lakeview.
 During his spare time he enjoys to play all forms of sports from basketball with friends to working out.